-Online learning is bound to be the norm for many children until COVID-19 is no longer a threat.
-Some kids will have their own laptops, while others share with siblings or parents.
-Either way, it’s important to child-proof these laptops so kids don’t stumble across offensive content or accidentally download malware.
-Parents should set up separate profiles for each laptop user, clarify expectations (for both themselves and their children) and keep the laptop in a common area.
+Laptops have become an integral part of many children’s education, but the fact remains that it is our responsibility as parents to child-proof these laptops so our kids don’t stumble across content or accidentally download malware.
+Parents should set up separate profiles for each laptop user, clarify expectations (for both themselves and their children), and keep the laptop in a common area.

 Table of Contents